 For a full rundown of what you need to bring to Cuba, check out our ultimate packing guide for Cuba.

-Dressing for Cuba will obviously vary based on your personal style, but two things to keep in mind are the weather and the kinds of activities you’d like to do while in Cuba.
+Dressing for Cuba will vary based on your style.
+Still, two things to consider are the weather and the kinds of activities you’d like to do while in Cuba.

 Cuba has two seasons: the wet season (May – October) and the dry season (November – April).
 The wet season brings lots of rain, humidity, and high temperatures, so dress accordingly!